C.F. Monterrey: 1960s

 The club started off the 1960s in bad shape, barely avoiding relegation with only 2 more points than Club Celaya, who had 19 points, in the 1960–61 season.

-In the 1961–62 season the club was again close to relegation, finishing second to last for the second year in a row just one point ahead of Zacatepec, who had 18 points and was relegated.
-In the following season the club finally managed to have a decent campaign in the first division, finishing 5th in the league.
+In 1960, C.F.
+Monterrey got into the first division.
+20 March 1960, with a score of 2–0, Monterrey beat the Tigers.
+The lineup that had won that title was: Agustin "Chiras" Prieto, Humberto Gama, Pablo Thompson, Héctor Uzal, and Jesús "La Chuta" Medina; Eugenio Almirón and Angel Lama; Julián Briseño, Gustavo "Gato" Cuenca, José Antonio Juárez, and Nicolás "Pipo" Téllez.

+Once, while still in the second division, they also won a championship on 12 June 1960, after defeating Ovideo de Texcoco 1–0, the goal being scored by Agustin "Chiras" Prieto, who was one of the club's top 3 goal scorers during that year.

 In the 1963–64 season the club improved their performance and would finish 3rd in the league just 5 points behind champions Guadalajara who had 37 points.
 In the following two seasons the club would finish third and fourth respectively, narrowly missing out on clinching titles by only a few points.
 The 1966–67 season was mediocre, as the club finished tied for 8th in the league with Irapuato on 30 points each.
-This season is also remembered for Jabatos de Nuevo Leon's promotion to the first division, which meant 2 clubs from Monterrey would be participating in the first division for the first time.
-However, the following season was even worse, with the club finishing 14th, only four points from relegation.
+This season is also remembered for Jabatos de Nuevo Leon's promotion to the first division, which meant 2 clubs from Monterrey would be participating in the first division However, the following season was even worse, with the club finishing 14th, only four points from relegation.